jekhokie/scriptbox/rust--learnings/README.md

 - `assert_ne!(...)`: Test that two items are not equal.
 - `#[should_panic]`: Attribute indicating that a test should panic/throw an exception.
 - `#[ignore]`: Attribute indicating a test should be skipped - added after the `#[test]` attribute.
+- `FnOnce`: Consumes a variable it captures from it's enclosing scope (can be called only once).
+- `FnMut`: Can change the environment because it mutably borrows values.
+- `Fn`: Borrows values from the environment immutably.
+- `move`: Can be used with a closure to force the closure to take ownership of the values it uses (e.g. passing a closure to a new thread and moving its associated data so its owned by the new thread).
+- `collect()`: Execute/evaluate an iterator adapter (such as `map()` or `filter()`).
+- `map()`: Iterator adapter to modify items using an iterator - lazy evaluated.
+- `filter()`: Iterator adapter that returns an item in the iterator if the condition is true, or excludes if false.
+- `.iter()`: Create an iterator on an object (don't take ownership).
+- `.into_iter()`: Create an iterator on an object and take ownership.

 ## Other Notes